raymondclowe/Transcribe-and-Translate-Subtitles/README.md

 2. After downloading, unzip the file.

 ### 🤖 Step 3: Download a Preferred LLM Model
-Choose and download your preferred LLM model.
+1. Choose and download your preferred LLM model.
 LLM Supports: [ipex-llm](https://github.com/intel-analytics/ipex-llm).
 For example: [Qwen2.5-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct)
+2. The largest LLM size that can run on a 16GB RAM computer is 7 billion parameters (7B).

 ### 📂 Step 4: Place the LLM Model in the Correct Directory
 Move the downloaded LLM model to the following path: